-To understand hypogalactia (low milk production) you should know first, that it is multifactorial, that is to say, it can be caused by various factors and it is often difficult to determine the exact cause as it may be related to the mother, the baby or the breastfeeding technique.
+To understand hypogalactia (low milk production), you should know first that it is multifactorial; that is to say, it can be caused by various factors, and it is often difficult to determine the exact cause as it may be related to the mother, the baby or the breastfeeding technique.

-Today we are going to talk about the most common causes related to the mother:
+Today, we are going to talk about the most common causes related to the mother:

-PCOS: polycystic ovarian syndrome can cause excess breastmilk production but can also cause hypogalactia.
-Mothers with polycystic ovaries who have had difficulties getting pregnant may also have difficulties in establishing a good volume of breastmilk for their babies.
-Your health care professional may prescribe a specific medication that mothers with PCOS can safely take during pregnancy and early breastfeeding that seems to help normalize their milk production.
+PCOS: polycystic ovarian syndrome can cause excess breast milk production but can also cause hypogalactia.
+Mothers with polycystic ovaries who have had difficulties getting pregnant may also have difficulties in establishing a good volume of breast milk for their babies.
+Your healthcare professional may prescribe a specific medication that mothers with PCOS can safely take during pregnancy and early breastfeeding that seems to help normalize their milk production.

-Sheehan’s syndrome: If severe bleeding occurs in the postpartum period – or earlier – it can compromise the functioning of the pituitary gland, which is the control center for th breastfeeding function in the brain.
-If the pituitary gland becomes necrotic due to lack of blood supply, milk production may be insufficient or even non-existent.
+Sheehan’s syndrome: If severe bleeding occurs in the postpartum period – or earlier – it can compromise the functioning of the pituitary gland, which is the control center for the breastfeeding function in the brain.
+If the pituitary gland becomes necrotic due to a lack of blood supply, milk production may be insufficient or even non-existent.

 Thyroid disorders: Mothers who suffer from thyroid problems during pregnancy or before pregnancy should check just after giving birth whether their thyroid hormone levels are in the normal range.
-The medication needed to control both hypothyroidism and hyperthyroidism is compatible with breastfeeding and it is not necessary to stop breastfeeding for treatment.
+The medication needed to control both hypothyroidism and hyperthyroidism is compatible with breastfeeding, and it is not necessary to stop breastfeeding for treatment.

 Low milk production does not necessarily mean the end of the breastfeeding relationship.
 Even if not enough milk is produced, the milk that is produced is certainly of optimal quality.